 Payouts | ||

-Free | Free | Free, 1% for instant |
+Free, 1% for instant | Free | Free |

 *Excluding VAT.
 Offers apply to the first card reader purchased.

 With SumUp, settlement takes up to three working days.
-Zettle and Square will deposit funds in your bank account slightly faster, within one or two working days.
+Zettle and Square deposit funds in your bank account slightly faster, within one or two working days.

 The inventory libraries in each app look neat with images and product information so you can sell different sizes and types of each item.
 Square’s app, called Point of Sale, beats Zettle and SumUp with additional features like split bills, custom employee permissions (costing extra) and much more.

 Zettle’s POS features come at a close second, with physical gift card options, stock counts, barcode scanning via the phone camera, and more.
-The SumUp app has slightly fewer POS features, but more remote payment methods.
+The SumUp app has slightly fewer POS features, but many more remote payment methods.

-It is possible to use any of the card readers with more complex POS software so you are not limited to the free apps.
+You can use any of the card readers with more complex POS software so you are not limited to the free apps.

 SumUp merchants can upgrade to SumUp Point of Sale, a user-friendly POS system where you can add modules of specialised features to suit any type of business.